curiosum-dev/contexted/README.md

 - `Blog`

 Our goal, as the project grows, is to:
-1. Keep contexts separate and don't create any cross-references.
+1. Keep contexts separate and not create any cross-references.
 For this to work, we'll raise errors during compilation whenever such a cross-reference happens.
 2. Divide each context into smaller parts so that it is easier to maintain.
 In this case, we'll refer to each of these parts as **Subcontext**.
 It's not a new term added to the Phoenix framework but rather a term proposed to emphasize that it's a subset of Context.
 For this to work, we'll use delegates.
 3. Not repeat ourselves with common business logic operations.
 For this to work, we'll be using CRUD functions generator, since these are the most common.